 Khiron Life Sciences Corp. ("Khiron" or the "Company") was incorporated under the Business Corporations Act (British Columbia) on May 16, 2012.
-The Company's shares are listed on the TSX Venture Exchange ("TSX-V") under the symbol "KHRN", the OTCQX Best Market ("OTCQX") under the symbol "KHRNF" and on the Frankfurt Stock Exchange ("FSE") under the symbol "A2JMXC".
+The Company's shares are listed on the TSX Venture Exchange ("TSX-V") under the symbol "KHRN"., the OTCQX Best Market under the symbol "KHRNF" and on the Frankfurt Stock Exchange under the symbol "A2JMXC".

-Khiron's objective is to become the global leader in creating high quality cannabis derived medical and wellbeing products for sale around the world.
-With core operations in Latin America the Company's strategy focuses on achieving first mover advantage in the Latin American market of over 620 million people and is evolving its strategy towards global expansion.
+Khiron's objective is to become the global leader in creating high quality cannabis-derived medical and wellbeing products for sale around the world.
+With core operations in Latin America, the Company's strategy focuses on achieving first mover advantage in the Latin American market of over 620 million people and is evolving its strategy towards global expansion.
 Khiron is licensed in Colombia for the cultivation, production, domestic distribution, and international export of both tetrahydrocannabinol (THC) and cannabidiol (CBD) medical cannabis.
-The Company has a best in class regulatory compliance record, the first approved line of CBD cosmetic products sold in retail outlets in Colombia, the United States and the United Kingdom, and is fully authorized to manufacture high- and low-THC medical cannabis, and to fill prescriptions for low-THC medical cannabis in Colombia.